 3. Extra Food and Water

 This is important no matter how short or long your hike is.
 Extra food and water can be the difference between an extended stay and a survival situation.
 So bring enough food and water to sustain for the day, plus some extra calories for the unexpected.
 A snack with more sugar like a chocolate bar is a good source of quick energy.

 4. Extra Clothing

-Unexpected or quick changing weather is the reason for extra clothing.
+Unexpected or quick changing weather is the big reason for extra clothing.
 Your strategy for clothing is all about layering and good breathe-ability.
 When this strategy is successful it prevents overheating or sweating which causes dehydration.
 If not corrected you can get hypothermia in cold weather and heat exhaustion in hot weather.
 The one thing to always remember is that the most appropriate hiking clothing is non-cotton.

-Look for lightweight clothing that lays close to skin that will wick sweat away.
-Wool, fleece and Gortex are great materials for hiking clothing.
-Likewise jacketswith zippered vents in the armpits and pants with vented leg areas are great.
-Because they allow excess body heat to escape in times of heavy exercise in severe weather.
+Look for lightweight sweat wicking fabrics that lay close to skin.
+Wool, fleece and Gore-Tex are great materials for hiking clothing.
+Likewise, jackets with zippered vents in the armpits and pants with vented leg areas are great.
+Having vents allows excess body heat to escape in times of heavy exercise in severe weather.

-If you have poor circulation it is also a good idea to bring Goretex or wool gloves.
-Bring ones that allow you to perform tasks such as holding objects when trekking terrain.
+If you have poor circulation it’s also a good idea to bring Gore-Tex or wool gloves.
+Pack ones that allow you to perform tasks such as holding objects when trekking terrain.

-One last item we consider a bonus is plastic shopping bags for trekking through water.
+One last item bonus item I take is plastic shopping bags for trekking through water.
 Place them over the dry socks inside your boots to add a layer of water-proofing.
 Doing so will help lower the risk of ruining a fun day hike.